The Science of Zen

 Meditation Trains the Salience Network To Invoke Awareness Even If Nothing “Important” is Happening

-Perhaps the most fascinating insight that has emerged out of the scientific investigation into mindfulness is that when your look at brain scans of experienced meditators, you find that even at a “resting state”, their default mode networks are very quiet.
+Perhaps the most fascinating insight that has emerged out of the scientific investigation into mindfulness is that when we look at brain scans of experienced meditators, we find that even at a “resting state”, their default mode networks are very quiet.
 Normally an external or internal “important alert” is needed switch from default mode to alertness.
 By contrast, experienced mediators have buffed up their salience network in a way that allows it to maintain relaxed alertness just out of habit.

 Another scientific finding explains how this is accomplished: Meditation actually physically changes the salience network in ways that cause it to keep present moment awareness active more of the time.
 These physical changes include increased size and folding of key salience network brain regions as well as improved connectivity to other brain regions.

 The primary point to comprehend here is that these are physical changes.
 The life changes that emerge from Zen practice do no not come from adopting a new philosophy or having a new psychological outlook on life.
 They come from the repetitive exercise of focusing awareness during meditation and the resulting physical changes in the brain.
 An analogy can be made to weightlifting.
 Your muscles do not get stronger through any sort of thinking, you need to physically lift heavy weights to change the muscle’s size and structure.
 In the same way, the salience network is not buffed up via any sort of thinking, it too requires repetitive exercise to have it’s physical size and structure changed.
+This repetitive exercise is meditation.

 Zen practice is not the adoption of new ideas to replace old ones.
 This would be like trying to wipe away oil with more oil.
 Instead of adopting a new way of thinking about the world, Zen practice changes our relationship to thinking itself.
 Its a change of the very way we exist in the world.
 It is a transformation of how awareness functions in our lives.